MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-_crypt_key_sign_message_para.md

 ### -field PubKeyAlgorithm

 A <a href="https://msdn.microsoft.com/ef0d3aa6-6b36-426f-a14c-2fdf7543deb9">CRYPT_ALGORITHM_IDENTIFIER</a> structure that specifies the algorithm to use to sign the message.
 This must be either a public key or a signature algorithm.

-#### - hCryptProv

-The handle of the CSP to use to sign the message.
-The <a href="https://msdn.microsoft.com/57e13662-3189-4f8d-b90a-d1fbdc09b63c">CryptAcquireContext</a> function is called to obtain this handle.

-#### - hNCryptKey

-The handle of the Cryptography API: Next Generation (CNG) CSP to use to sign the message.
-CNG signature algorithms are only supported in CNG functions.